 Fangoria - No 67, September 1987: Moving from the sidebar photo to Fangoria's main photo, Hellraiser begins its real assault on occupying the Fangoria front cover whenever possible.
 Contains an interview with Barker.

 Fangoria - No 78, October 1988: Reflecting his move centre-stage for the second movie, Pinhead finally becomes the Fangoria poster pinup icon that the audience demanded.
 Having secured secured this cover spot status, he's never really let go of it.
-Contains an interview with Barker.
+Contains an interview with Clive.

 Fangoria - No 82, May 198: Pinhead back again - and the first use of 'that surgeon scene' on a front cover.
-Contains an article on Barker's graphic novels and an interview with Doug Bradley.
+Contains an article on Clive's graphic novels and an interview with Doug Bradley.

 Fangoria - No 103, June 1991: A small picture of the Screamin' Pinhead model.
 Contains an article on model-making.